aadityayadav/Virutal-Solutions/README.md

 # Virutal-Solutions
 A user-friendlly app providing interactive Laboratory experience at home.
+To get more information click the following link: https://youtu.be/_tlwj4kDZU4

 # Features
 Interactive GUI system